WISeR Model - Arizona and Washington Providers and Suppliers

 Submitting Prior Authorization

-WISeR providers and suppliers will have two options for submitting a prior authorization request:
+WISeR providers and suppliers have two options for submitting a prior authorization request:

 1. Submit a prior authorization request directly to the WISeR participant, or

 2. Submit a prior authorization request to their designated MAC.
-The MAC will forward the request to the WISeR participant within 1 calendar day, or as soon as practicable.
+The MAC forwards the request to the WISeR participant within one calendar day, or as soon as practicable.
+The WISeR form needed for this process can be found on the Medical Review Forms page.

 Depending on which option is used above, PAR submissions can be made using either the WISeR participant or MAC portal.
 They can also be submitted via fax, esMD, or mail.